ChainSafe/game-docs-v2/docs/v2.6/8_configuration.md

 }
 ```

-Another option is to implement IProjectConfig and/or IChainConfig
-and use them for the very same purposes:
+Another option is to implement IProjectConfig and/or IChainConfig and use them for the same purposes:

 ```csharp
 using ChainSafe.Gaming.Configuration;